react-chatbotify/core-library-documentation/docs/concepts/conversations.md

   </div>
 </div>

 Toasts are strictly speaking not essential for chatbot conversations.
 However, they are oftentime useful in providing feedback to users (as **outlined in red** on the image above).
 For example, the [**input-validator**](https://github.com/react-chatbotify-plugins/input-validator) plugin uses toasts to inform users of any input validation errors.
-A toast comprises of **3 properties**:
+A toast comprises of **2 required properties** and **1 optional property**:

 - id (required) - an auto-generated uuidv4 `string`, uniquely identifying a toast
 - content (required) - a `string` or `JSX.Element`, representing the content of the toast